Testing landscape app interfaces

 The file was added to iPhoto, synced, displayed in the Photos app, then captured with home + sleep.
 The single pixel vertical black and white stripes have been turned into a moiré of grey mush, due to some slight scaling or sub-pixel positioning.

 If you’re working on a landscape iPhone user interface you need to test, save it as a portrait image or risk seeing a preview that’s quite different to what you were hoping to see.

-Tip: Tap and hold anywhere on the screen until the Copy item appears to stop the Photos app from rotating the image when you rotate the phone.
-This lets you view your landscape UI—that’s been saved as a portrait image—in landscape.
+Tapping and holding anywhere on the screen until the Copy item appears to stop the Photos app from rotating the image when you rotate the phone.
+This lets you view your landscape UI that’s been saved as a portrait image, in landscape.